-Wearing reflective clothing and using proper LED lights at night when walking, jogging, bicycling, skating etc. can save lives!
+Wearing reflective clothing and using proper LED lights at night when walking, jogging, bicycling, or skating can save lives!

 We've all had the experience of almost hitting a dark figure when driving at night.
-Don't be that dark figure!!!
-Be SMART.
-Be SEEN.
+Don't be that dark figure!
+BE SMART.
+BE SEEN.
 Do it for YOURSELF!
 Do it for the DRIVER!
 Wear a reflective item or use a safety light.
 Check out our super safety items!
 And of course, always obey all traffic laws and use your common sense.

 Welcome to DontGetHit.com, the official website of Bright Ideas USA LLC, the Trusted Name in Night Visibility Gear

-Here are some important safety pointers to remember when buying reflectors and LED lights.
+Here are some important safety pointers to remember when buying reflective gear and LED lights.

 Many reflective materials, especially those used for promotional safety products are of inferior quality and do not reflect very well.
-Most of our products are made with '3M Scotchlite' and 'Reflexite' reflective materials which are ANSI compliant, can be seen from all angles and from over 1000 feet away.
+Most of our reflective products are made with '3M Scotchlite' and 'Reflexite' reflective materials which are ANSI compliant, and can be seen from all angles at over 1000 feet away.
 We also do our own testing on our products out on dark roads to ensure that they can be seen from a safe distance in all weather conditions.Note

 , hard reflectors (the type generally screwed on to bicycles) can sometimes be barely reflective.
 Below you can see the difference between a hi-quality hard reflector and an inferior one.When there is no light shining on them they look the same.

 When a light is shining on them you can see the difference.

 Reflective gear light up only when a light is shining on them.
 For maximum visibility at all times, including dawn and dusk, use reflectors that have bright colors like lime and orange and use LED lights as well.
 Be sure all reflective wear is ANSI compliant.
 Certain colors, as well as inferior reflective products will not meet ANSI criteria.

 Be sure the reflective items you are wearing are not covered by your clothing.
 Narrow reflective bands or belts can sometimes be covered by folds and bagging in your clothing.